DevOtts/CloudFormation-Docker-to-AWS-ECS-Fargate/README.md

 ## 6. Creating the CloudFunction file for ECS

-In the previous video you saw how time consuming is to set all the infrastructure to setup ECS.
+In the previous video, you saw how time-consuming is to set all the infrastructure to set up ECS.
 Imagine if you have to do this for different environments like dev, uat, prod.

-Even worth if you need to delete what you did.
+Even worth it if you need to delete what you did.
 How do we make sure that we deleted everything that we had to create?

-CloudFormation is here to help us with.
-Take a look at the `cf-ecs.yml` file and compare with the step-by-step in the [previous video](https://youtu.be/vxrO7Vs4EPA) where we did it all manually.
-You'll notice that we are doing exactly the same, but now though coding.
+CloudFormation is here to help us.
+Take a look at the `cf-ecs.yml` file and compare it with the step-by-step in the [previous video](https://youtu.be/vxrO7Vs4EPA) where we did it all manually.
+You'll notice that we are doing exactly the same, but now through coding.

-We are also using a separated file to store the parms and again using a .sh file to run the aws cloudformation command line.
+We are also using a separate file to store the parms and again using a .sh file to run the aws cloudformation command line.

 So, let's run it:
 ```bash